This page provides answers to commonly asked questions about Maintenance of Certification.

 For initial certification, an NBCT demonstrated multiple performance-based teaching practices which met the National Board Standards of accomplished teaching and Five Core Propositions.
 Maintaining certification is not the same as re-certification or going through the certification process again.
 The MOC process focuses on how you, as an NBCT, have continued to grow in your professional practice and positively impacted student growth.
 While the evaluation of your MOC evidence is based on the Standards and Five Core Propositions as with certification, MOC has fewer parts and will take less preparation time than initial certification.

 Q: What is the foundation of the MOC process?

-A: The Five Core Propositions, the Architecture of Accomplished Teaching, and the National Board Standards in your certificate area are the basis on which MOC has been designed and against which MOC evidence will be evaluated.
-The MOC process is based on parts of the Renewal process’ Profile of Professional Growth that asked NBCTs to demonstrate that their practices are consistent with the high standards that Board certification represents.
+A: The Five Core Propositions, the Architecture of Accomplished Teaching, and the National Board Standards in your certificate area are the basis on which MOC was designed and against which MOC evidence will be evaluated.
+The MOC process is based on parts of the Renewal process’ Profile of Professional Growth that requires NBCTs to demonstrate that their practices are consistent with the high standards that Board certification represents.
 Due to the shorter interval before MOC, MOC has fewer parts than the Profile of Professional Growth.

 Q: What are the requirements of MOC?

 A: Consult the MOC instructions for a complete description of the MOC requirements you will have to meet to extend your certificate for five years.
 The following chart illustrates the MOC requirements at a glance.

 Whether you currently teach in your original certificate area, you now teach at a different developmental level and/or in a different content area than your original certificate, or you currently practice in a position outside of the classroom (e.g., administrator, mentor, consultant, itinerant teacher, retiree), you can complete the video recording.